 5. Niche Down

-Trying to be everything to everybody only means you’ll be nothing to nobody.
+Trying to be everything to everybody often has the opposite effect.

 The Middle Finger Project isn’t for everyone.
 But for its target audience, the site’s unique tone and niche appeal create an immediately compelling competitive advantage.